-Accordingly, the Management Board and the Supervisory Board of pbb declare that pbb complied with the recommendations of the Government Commission "German Corporate Governance Code" (as amended on 16 December 2019), and continues to do so, with the following exceptions:
+The most recent Declaration of Compliance issued by the Management Board and the Supervisory Board was dated 25 February 2022.
+Accordingly, the Management Board and the Supervisory Board of pbb declare that pbb since then complied with the recommendations of the Government Commission "German Corporate Governance Code" (as amended on 16 December 2019), and continues to do so, with the following exceptions:

-Recommendation The Chairman of the Supervisory Board and Chairman of the Remuneration and of the Audit and Digitalisation Committees, Dr Günther Bräunig, was elected as a member of pbb's Supervisory Board following the proposal of the Federal Republic of Germany in 2009, which at that time indirectly held almost 100% of pbb shares through the Financial Market Stabilisation Fund - FMS.
+Recommendation The Chairman of the Supervisory Board and Chairman of the Remuneration Committee, Dr Günther Bräunig, was elected as a member of pbb's Supervisory Board following the proposal of the Federal Republic of Germany in 2009, which at that time indirectly held almost 100% of pbb shares through the Financial Market Stabilisation Fund - FMS.
 In 2016 and 2021, Dr Günther Bräunig was re-elected to pbb' Supervisory Board, once again at the proposal of the Financial Market Stabilisation Fund - FMS.
 Therefore, and since he has been a member of the Supervisory Board since 2009, as a precaution, Dr Günther Bräunig is not considered independent from the Company, although the Financial Market Stabilisation Fund - FMS sold its remaining share of 3.5% as at 16 November 2021.